The body configuration will be as raced in the year of manufacture and

 Fuel Cells: Except for Pre-war

-Group cars, all cars must have a fuel cell that meets FIA FT-3
+Group cars and Group 8 Improved Touring Cars, all cars must have a fuel cell that meets FIA FT-3

 Towing eyes: All cars should